Car-edible Witness

 And so I think the next time we have to go on a train, I'm going to get those glasses and definitely eat a salad at the same time.

 Or you could get them and let Scott drive for a while and eat your salad and not be sick.
+I could, yeah.

 What's more embarrassing, a car salad smock or a car salad goggles?

-They well, they're both embarrassing and they both would take a little bit of prep because I would have to put contacts in to wear the
+Well, they're both embarrassing and they both would take a little bit of prep because I would have to put contacts in to wear the

-And I would have to make sure nobody was going to see me if i was wearing the poncho the food poncho nicole if i were to rule in your favor you'd like me to order that uh scott stop razzing you yeah
+to wear the motion sickness goggles.
+And I would have to make sure nobody was going to see me if I was wearing the poncho, the food poncho.

 I think I've heard everything I need to in order to make my decision.
+I'll be back in a moment with my verdict.

 Please rise as Judge John Hodgman exits the courtroom.